schollz/thirtythree/README.md

 - backups will not restore if you move/delete the original audio. right now backups only store a reference to the audio file and not the actual audio data.
 - looping fx don't stack.
 - later I might try to get 6/8 and retrigger to not be global

+## todo

+- [ ] bug in setting pitch for melodic - it seems all pitch!